 Although other sources may be used, most questions will be taken from information obtained from the following sources:

 2. Your Rabbit/Your Cavy – A Kid’s Guide to Raising and Showing by Nancy Searle

-4. Rabbit Production by Cheeke, Patton, Lukefahr and McNitt (8th Edition)
+4. Rabbit Production (9th Edition) by Cheeke, Patton, Lukefahr, and McNitt

-7. Ohio State University Rabbit Resource Handbook for Breeding, Market and Pet Rabbit Projects Publication 4-H 228R, available from National 4-H Curriculum Supply Service http://www.4-hmall.org
+7. Ohio State University Rabbit Resource Handbook for Breeding, Market and Pet Rabbit Projects, Product Code: 228R, available from OSU Extension Publications

 Novice competitors must be at least 8 and in 3rd grade by January 1 of the current year and less than 19 years of age on January 1 of the current year.
 This must also be their first time competing in the contest at state fair.

 Senior Division includes all youths who are 15 and less than 19 as of January 1 of current year.
 Junior Division includes all eligible youths 14 and under as of January 1 of current year.

 Contact: Dana Palmer